-- staff assessing against standards are qualified at least at a level higher than the level of the unit standard(s) they assess against.
-They must also either have obtained credit for the unit standards they will assess against, or are able to demonstrate equivalent knowledge and skills. - staff involved in assessing against standards are trained in standards-based assessment.
-They must either have obtained credit for Assessment of Learning: Unit 4098, Use standards to assess candidate performance, or Unit 30421, Carry out assessments against standards to make judgements of learner performance, Unit 11551, Quality assure assessment and Unit 11552, Design and evaluate assessment materials; or are able to demonstrate equivalent knowledge and skills. - teaching staff hold, or are working towards, a qualification in adult education and training or are able to demonstrate equivalent knowledge and skills.
+- staff assessing against standards are qualified at least at a level higher than the level of the standard(s) they assess against.
+They must also either have obtained credit for the standards they will assess against, or are able to demonstrate equivalent knowledge and skills; - staff involved in assessing against standards are trained in standards-based assessment.
+They must have obtained credit for Assessment of Learning: Unit 4098, Use standards to assess candidate performance, or Unit 30421, Carry out assessments against standards to make judgements of learner performance, or are able to demonstrate equivalent knowledge and skills; - staff involved in moderation of standards must have obtained credit for Assessment of Learning: Unit 11551, Quality assure assessment, or are able to demonstrate equivalent knowledge and skills; - staff involved in assessment design for standards must have obtained credit for Assessment of Learning: Unit 11552, Design and evaluate assessment materials; or are able to demonstrate equivalent knowledge and skills; - teaching staff hold a qualification in adult education and training (or are working towards one), a teaching qualification, or are able to demonstrate equivalent knowledge and skills; - staff involved in assessment are involved in ongoing professional development related to inclusive education.